joernio/joern/docs/content/querying/_index.md

 res8: NodeSteps[StoredNode] = io.shiftleft.semanticcpg.language.NodeSteps@4cce421e
 ```

-Notice that the result is not a list of nodes but rather a variable type
+Notice that the result is not a list of nodes but rather a
 `NodeSteps[StoredNode]`.
 You can think of this as an *expression*
 which - only upon evaluation - yields all nodes [1].
 The advantage of
 this two stage approach is that we can already perform calculations on